Drywall Tools For The Beginner

 This should be steel (not plastic), somewhat flexible, and of a quality

 fasten tape within the recessed area of a joint.
-I believe the knife
+If needed, you can grind down the sides to make it narrower - I did this with mine.

-- A 10" steel knife as shown at
+- A 10" taping knife as shown at

 the link.
 Get a good quality knife with proper stiffness since this is